 These will all be plain to see, and probably even be blocked by your ad-block.
 That said, goodness me we’ll avoid everything invasive and the hope is that we’ll just be running images as ads.

 Please do remember — having read all of this — that we have chosen these routes as they are the least invasive ways for the website to make money and pay our lovely writers.
 If you think of a better one though, please do let us know.

-We will not use any marketing psychology (A.K.A Clickbait) in our titles, even in satire.
-There’s too much of it out there, it’s ruining the internet.
-This is a website for people to use their opinions and experiences to explain their view on the strengths, weaknesses, potential, and quality of titles… that’s bad enough without bloody clickbait.
+While we’re going to run some lists, and the like, we will avoid marketing psychology in our titles, even in satire.
+There’s too much of it out there, it’s making the internet hard to navigate.
+This is a website for people to use their opinions and experiences to explain their view on the strengths, weaknesses, potential, and quality of titles… we don’t need to muddy that.

 This policy will be updated from time to time based on the actions of the industry.
 If you feel we’ve missed something in this document then please contact us and we will remedy it as best, and quickly, as we can.

 Whew.
 Now go read the site 🙂